 The Company holds marketable securities in quoted public companies.
 The investments are measured at fair value using a level 1 input in the fair value hierarchy.
-The shares are publicly listed on a TSX Venture Stock Exchange or the Canadian Securities Exchange and published price quotes are widely available.
+The shares are publicly listed on the Toronto Stock Exchange or the TSX Venture Stock Exchange and published price quotes are widely available.
 The aggregate amount of the investments can be summarized as follows: